Thai princess approves Chinese vaccine imports as coronavirus cases, anger mount

 The hashtag #DengkiKe trended on Twitter as Malaysians protested the alleged unauthorized jabs.
 The country has fully vaccinated about 3.1 percent of its roughly 32 million inhabitants.

-The queen disabled her Instagram account.
+The queen briefly disabled her Instagram account.
 But when a Malaysian activist created a playlist mocking the queen over the controversy, he was arrested for alleged sedition.

 The controversy echoed one earlier this year in the Philippines, where members of President Rodrigo Duterte’s security group received the Sinopharm vaccine before it was approved.